thanasisn/SDR_enhancement_LAP/Article_B5/Article_B5_ab_NA.md

 detected, these are few with small over-irradiance and it is unlikely that will effect significantly our results.

-A sub-category of the CE events that is often disused in the relevant bibliography (ref), are the extreme cloud enhancement (ECE) events.
+A sub-category of the CE events that is often discussed in the relevant bibliography (ref), are the extreme cloud enhancement (ECE) events.
 These are cases of CE where the measured intensity of the irradiance exceeds the TSI at the top of the atmosphere: